dgraph-io/dgraph-docs/content/deploy/kubernetes.md

       wal: /dgraph/data/zw
 ```

-And then install with alpha and zero configuration using this:
+And then install with Alpha and Zero configuration using this:

 ```sh
 helm install my-release dgraph/dgraph --values my-config-values.yaml